 The Classic model Keurigs are for the coffee-drinkers that know what they like and want a standard American-style coffee with a simple touch of a button and no fan-fare.
 If you are looking for a predictable cup of coffee in a short amount of time, a classic Keurig model will be a good choice.

 If you are a coffee-drinker that likes to control your brew by adjusting the temperature, time, and pressure you may want to keep looking for another higher-end model.
 You may consider an SCA certified coffee maker so you can dial in the exact settings for your ideal cup of brew or even a Zojirushi coffee maker for a consistent authentic flavor.

-In this article we discussed the Keurig K50 and K55 and their similarities and differences.
+In this article we discussed the Keurig K50 vs K55 and their similarities and differences.

-Let’s quickly summarize the pros and cons of the K50 and the K55 for a side by side:
+Let’s quickly summarize the pros and cons of the Keurig K50 vs K55:

 Keurig K50 Pros:

 - Strong brew option

 - Machine reliability